open-eid/CDOC2/cdoc2-system-docs/includes/abbreviations.md

 *[CDOC 1.0]: Unofficial term for all (XML-ENC based) CDOC formats preceding this specification.

-*[CDOC2 System]: IT system, which allows users to send encrypted files to each other with the help of CDOC2 Client Applications and CDOC2 Capsule Transmission Servers
+*[CDOC2 System]: IT system, which allows users to send encrypted files to each other with the help of CDOC2 Client Applications and CDOC2 Capsule Servers

-*[CDOC2 Container]: File format for transmitting the encrypted payload and metadata information, <br/>including the key capsule from Sender to Recipient
+*[CDOC2 Container]: File format for transmitting the encrypted payload and metadata information, <br/>including the capsule from Sender to Recipient

-*[Capsule]: Data structure, which contains encryption scheme-specific information (encrypted symmetric keys, public keys, salt, server object references, ...)<br/>which Recipient can use to derive, establish or retrieve decryption keys for decrypting the CDOC2 Container
+*[Capsule]: Data structure, which contains encryption scheme-specific information (encrypted symmetric keys, public keys, salt, server object references, ...)<br/>which Recipient can use to derive, establish or retrieve decryption keys for decrypting the CDOC2 Container.
+Capsule can either be a Server Capsule or a Container Capsule.

+*[Server Capsule]: A Capsule that is mediated by a CDOC2 Capsule Server.

+*[Container Capsule]: A Capsule that is created inside a CDOC2 container and is therefore not sent to a CDOC2 Capsule Server.

-*[CKCTS]: CDOC2 Key Capsule Transmission Server
+*[CCS]: CDOC2 Capsule Server

 *[CDOC2 authentication server]: Web service to generate access tokens for CKCTS and RIA SID/MID proxy